VWS-Python/vws-python/README.md

         ...
 ```

-These states available in `States` are:
+The states available in `States` are:

 * `WORKING`.
   This is the default state of the mock.